vimeo/aframe-vimeo-component/README.md

 npm run start
 ```

 You're good to go!
 Now you can visit `http://localhost:55293` in your browser to see your app.
-You won't see any videos playing... yet!
+But you won't see any videos playing... yet!

 #### 2. Setting up your secret Vimeo token
 We will need to use the Vimeo API so that we can grab the video files directly for WebGL to use.
 A Vimeo token is required so you can make authorized API calls.